jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 * **GREEN**: I make the test pass (by any means necessary?)
 * **REFACTOR**: I make it better

-I repeat this process until I have a working program that has been tested which gives me confidence it will behave in a way that meets the requirements.
+I repeat this process until I have a working program that has been tested which gives me confidence it works in a way that meets the requirements.

 ----